edolinsky/edolinsky.github.io/resume.md

 __Software Developer Co-op__, Neurio Technology Inc.

-* Designed and implemented a model assessment system for Neurio’s nonintrusive load monitoring (load disaggregation) analytics software, which was run over 10,000 times within its first 6 months
+* Designed and implemented a model assessment system for Neurio’s nonintrusive load monitoring analytics software, which was run over 10,000 times within its first 6 months
-* Iterated on load testing frameworks, improving memory utilization by 90% and extended it into a demo tool, boosting sales lead retention by 20%
+* Iterated on load testing frameworks, improving memory utilization by 90% and extended the project into a demo tool, boosting sales lead retention by 20%

 `May 2015 - Dec.
 2015`
 __Technical Support & Test Engineer__, Rainforest Automation Inc.